bcsaldias/meta_learn_source_code/README.md

 Note: If you are training your own base model, it is better to initilize the meta-training with the trained base model to get faster convergence (this happens by deafult currently in the code)

-Disclaimer: In some versions of tf-nightly-gpu, you might get an error regarding the use of experimental_ref() for tqdm progress bar.
-In those cases just remove experimental_ref() and the script should run fine.

 ## Citation

 If you use our code, please consider citing us as below: